RoelStierum/BME280/README.md

 There is a main file.
 This is made to demonstrate the functions of this library on a small monochrome oled display.

 ## Needed libraries
-For using this project you will definitely need the hwlib, provided by user wovo (Wouter Van Ooijen https://github.com/wovo.)
+For using this project you will definitely need the hwlib library, provided by user wovo (Wouter Van Ooijen https://github.com/wovo.)
 I have used the bmptk library also kindly provided by user wovo, i have used the library as a minimalist make-based development environment for programming small micro-controllers using GCC, C, C++.

 ## Wiring
 The bme280 chip should be connected as the diagram provided in this repository (filename: wiring_diagram).